-Upgrade and implement their NDCs and NBSAPs by supporting the conservation and restoration of biodiversity, fostering circular and low carbon economies, promoting better management of natural resources and tackling pollution, waste and sanitation.
+• Upgrade and implement their NDCs and NBSAPs by supporting the conservation and restoration of biodiversity, fostering circular and low carbon and sanitation.

 - Transform food systems by making them more sustainable, and promoting a sustainable urban development agenda, which will entail jobs and growth and ensure sustainable and smart mobility for all. - Work closely with the EU to accelerate the green transition and support the implementation of global commitments.